wp-plugins/submission-manager-by-submittable/readme.txt

 5. Enter the sub domain of your Submittable URL.
 For example, if your URL is http://MyOrg.submittable.com, the subdomain is "MyOrg".
 Then configure the other settings as needed.
 6. Create a new Page.
 Enter the Submittable shortcode into that page: [submittable]
-   Note: you can also add this code to any page that you'd like your work or job listings to show up.
+   Note: You can now add the code [submittable] to any Word Press page where you would like your submission categories (or job listings) display.

 Links to your Submittable submission forms are now listed directly on the Page/Post of your choice.